 - Express how much you look forward to filling this new position and mention one or two aspects of the job you will especially enjoy.

 - Type your thank you letter in block or semi-block format, using three or four paragraphs, one page in length, and sign it by hand.
-The heading at the top should match the contact information on your résumé and cover letter.
+The heading at the top should match your résumé and cover letter—usually your contact information.
 Put the date and name, title, and address of the person it goes to at the top left.
 The envelope should match the paper type just as with a cover letter.

-- Make sure the letter looks professional; check it carefully for grammatical mistakes, typographical errors, and misspelled words.
+- Make sure your thank you letter is professional-looking; check it carefully for grammatical mistakes, typographical errors, and misspelled words.